 Mid 1900s, cane, bamboo, rattan reeds, pine lid, gilding, metal decoration.

 This basket has three tiers painted black at the cane mouth and bottom of each tier and the body woven with very fine rattan reed painted in red.
 The bamboo handle is wrapped at the top with decorated rattan and at the bottom with split metal strips decorated with a Ruyi cartouche.
 Boss-head nails decorated the basket.
 The underside of the lid is lined with fabric.
-Weaving with such fine rattan threads is very labor-intensive so this kind of basket is seldom made after the middle of the 20th century.
-The effort is simply not worth it.
-The basket shows worn signs as it is something often pass down to the next generation.
+Weaving with such fine rattan threads is very labor-intensive so this kind of basket is seldom made after the middle of the 20th century as the effort is simply not worth it.
+The basket shows worn signs as it is something often passed down to the next generation.
 This intricately woven basket is becoming a collector’s item.